dundee/gdu/README.md

-  -n, --non-interactive               Do not run in interactive mode -o, --output-file string            Export all info into file as JSON -r, --read-from-storage             Read analysis data from persistent key-value storage -a, --show-apparent-size            Show apparent size -d, --show-disks                    Show all mounted disks -B, --show-relative-size            Show relative size
+  -n, --non-interactive               Do not run in interactive mode -o, --output-file string            Export all info into file as JSON -r, --read-from-storage             Read analysis data from persistent key-value storage
+      --sequential                    Use sequential scanning (intended for rotating HDDs) -a, --show-apparent-size            Show apparent size -d, --show-disks                    Show all mounted disks -B, --show-relative-size            Show relative size